 Bank Recovery and Resolution Directive

 The EU Bank Recovery and Resolution Directive 2014/59/EU (“BRRD”) of the European Parliament and Council of 15 May 2014 establishes a framework for recovery and resolution of credit institutions and large investment firms (required to hold initial capital of at least Euro 730,000).
-The scope of application also includes EU-based parent and intermediate financial holding companies, as well as subsidiaries of EU parent credit institutions or investment firms of financial holding companies.
+Its scope of application also includes EU-based parent and intermediate financial holding companies, as well as subsidiaries of EU parent credit institutions or investment firms of financial holding companies.
 The practical objective of this Directive is to restore confidence and maintain stability in the financial market in order to avoid future bailouts by managing systemic institutions whose failure might trigger a financial crisis.

 On 11 February 2016, Cyprus enacted the Deposit Guarantee Scheme and Resolution of Credit institutions and other Institutions Law (Law 5(I)/2016), which is the first of three proposed new laws to align its legislative framework with the BRRD and the Deposit Guarantee Schemes Directive 2014/49/EU (“DGSD”).
-Both of these Directives provide a unified framework for the recovery and resolution of entities active in financial markets, including credit institutions, investment firms, financial holding companies, and the protection of depositors.
-In April 2016, the remaining two laws required to complete the legislative framework were enacted; these are the Recovery of Cyprus Investment Firms and Other Entities Law (Law 20(I)/2016) and the Resolution of Credit Institutions and Investment Firms Law (Law 21(I)/2016).
+Both of these Directives provide a unified framework for the recovery and resolution of entities active in financial markets, including credit institutions, investment firms and financial holding companies and the protection of depositors.
+In April 2016, the remaining two laws required to complete the legislative framework were enacted; these are the Recovery of Cyprus Investment Firms and Other Entities Law (Law 20(I)/2016) and the Resolution of Credit Institutions and Investment Firms Law (Law 22(I)/2016).

 The BRRD provides for three decision-making authorities with different powers and obligations: the Resolution Authority (“RA”), the Competent Authority (“CA”) and the European Banking Authority (“EBA”).
 Certain powers are to be exercised on the initiative of either the RA (for Cyprus it is the Central Bank of Cyprus) or the CA (for Cyprus it is CySEC), while others (mostly in relation to cross-border resolution planning) require joint decision-making between the RA and EBA.